hotosm/fAIr/Readme.md

 By submitting labels to fAIr for model creation, you:

-1. **Grant fAIr permission to use the labels** you provide for training and inference.
+1. Grant fAIr permission to use the labels you provide for training and inference.
-2. **Allow fAIr to redistribute these labels** under the same license applied to the training area you specify.
+2. Allow fAIr to redistribute these labels under the same license applied to the training area you specify.
-3. **Acknowledge responsibility** for the content of the labels you share.
+3. Acknowledge responsibility for the content of the labels you share.

 ### License Type

 - All labels used and shared by fAIr are licensed under the [ODbL 1.0](https://opendatacommons.org/licenses/odbl/).
-- This is the same license used by [OpenStreetMap](https://www.openstreetmap.org/copyright).
+- This is the same license used by [OpenStreetMap](https://osmfoundation.org/wiki/Licence/Licence_Compatibility) .

 ### Labels from OpenStreetMap

-- If labels are pulled from OpenStreetMap, **no user account information is included**.
+- If labels are pulled from OpenStreetMap, no user account information is included.
-- Only the **attributes and geometry** are extracted for use.
+- Only the attributes and geometry are extracted for use.

 ### Labels You Upload Yourself

-- If you upload your own labels, **you must comply with ODbL**.
+- If you upload your own labels, you must comply with ODbL.
-- You are fully **responsible for the data you submit** and what information you choose to include or exclude.
+- You are fully responsible for the data you submit and what information you choose to include or exclude.

 ### Compliance

 - Make sure the labels you provide can legally be shared under ODbL.
 - fAIr will redistribute labels only under ODbL, making them available for others working with the same training area.